 Primarily there are three main properties that make a base layer suitable, muscle compression, moisture wicking and temperature control.

 Muscle compression is important during and after the game, it is the lack of compression that leads to injuries and aching of the muscles.
+Still there is no need to worry when you can have treatment from msinsight.dk who provides best laser and shockwave treatment for injury.

 Base layers are designed to be tight fitting and capable of following the contours of your body.
 This close fitness aids with the ability to hold your muscles in places to prevent muscle vibration.
 This can prevent to small strains and niggles you experience throughout out the season therefore it is important to choose the correct size to enable it to have maximum effect.
 This property will also aid with the moisture wicking which will be discussed later.